Where to Stay by Gorge du Verdon in France

 Final Thoughts….

-MUSTS for the Gorge du Verdon: Definitely rent a car, definitely rent a paddle boat, bring your bathing suit, & definitely plan to stay in romantic Moustiers-Sainte-Marie or go glamping, at least for a night or two!
+MUSTS for the Gorge du Verdon: Definitely rent a car, definitely rent a paddle boat, bring your bathing suit, & definitely plan to stay in romantic Moustiers-Sainte-Marie, at least for a night or two!

 xoxo Noelia